Roger Manvell

 Arnold Roger Manvell (10 October 1909 – 30 November 1987) was the first director of the British Film Academy (1947–1959) and author of many books on films and film-making.
 He wrote (sometimes in collaboration with Heinrich Fraenkel) many books on Nazi Germany, including biographies of Adolf Hitler, Rudolf Hess, Heinrich Himmler, Joseph Goebbels and Hermann Göring.

-During World War II, he worked in the Ministry of Information, creating propaganda films for the British government.
-In his career, he also lectured in universities in as many as forty countries in three continents (America, Europe and the Middle East), and was a broadcaster and screenwriter.
+During World War II, Manvell worked in the Ministry of Information, creating propaganda films for the British government.
+In his career, he also lectured widely in universities, and was a broadcaster and screenwriter.
 He joined the Boston University faculty in 1975 teaching film history classes at the College of Communications.
 Manvell was named University Professor in 1982.

 Biography

+He was the son of the Rev. Arnold Edward William Manvell, who graduated B.A. at the University of Oxford in 1891, and his wife Gertrude Theresa Baines, daughter of Samuel Charles Baines of Leicester.
+He was educated at Wyggeston Grammar School for Boys, Leicester, and King's School, Peterborough.
+He read English literature at University College, Leicester, then gaining a doctorate at the University of London.
+After a period as a schoolteacher, he joined Bristol University in 1937.

+From 1940 Manvell worked at the Ministry of Information, concentrating on film work.
+He then worked for two year at the BFI, before taking up a position in 1947 as Director of the British Film Academy.

 Manvell recalled his interest in cinema began when he was five years old, specifically due to film serials and slapstick comedy.
-He received his PhD from London University on the verse and critical work of poet W.B.
-Yeats.
+He received his London PhD on the verse and critical work of poet W. B. Yeats.
 In his 1944 book Film, Manvell thanked his parents for teaching him "to go to the pictures," and John Grierson for teaching him "to look at them."